yingjieweb/league-ui/README.md

 ```

 ## Copyright Statement
-I love playing League of Legend, so I built this just for fun but not for commercial purpose.
+I love playing League of Legends, so I built this just for fun but not for commercial purpose.
-**Please note: some images, logos are from League of Legend made by Riot Games.
+**Please note: some images, logos are from League of Legends made by Riot Games.
 If you want to use this lib for commercial purpose,
 you have to obey those licences and place a proper licence for your project.**